 - No!
 This Brain Bee is funded by the McKnight Brain Institute at the University of Florida.

 - Will there be review sessions?

-- We are planning on hosting a review session on September 30.
+- We are planning on hosting a review session (date TBA).
 An email will be sent out to all registrants two weeks before the review session detailing when and where.

 - Have any other questions?